Best Dash Camera Reviews for 2023

 Viofo A129 Plus Duo

-This is essentially the A119 v3 in an upgraded case, plus it adds a second 1080p rear-facing camera, as well as adds WiFi to connect to your phone to give you additional functionality.
+This is essentially the A119 v3 in an upgraded case, plus it adds a second 1080p rear-facing camera, and it adds WiFi to connect to your phone to give you additional functionality.

 Pros